-While the hair loss itself is something you will spot yourself, knowing how to distinguish hair loss that is rooted in hypothyroidism, as opposed to other causes is important, so you can get the right treatment.
-The British Thyroid Foundation points out some of the key features that include2:
+The hair loss itself is something you will spot yourself.
+But knowing how to distinguish hair loss that is rooted in hypothyroidism as opposed to other causes is important, so you can get the right treatment.
+The British Thyroid Foundation points out some of the key features that include:2

-- Loss happens across the scalp, not in discrete section.
+- Loss happens across the scalp, not in discrete sections.

 - Hair seems uniformly sparse.

-- Hair loss appears many months after the thyroid disease itself has taken hold, so watch for symptoms of thyroid disease like weight gain, fatigue, puffy face, constipation, joint or muscle aches, difficulty with cold temperatures/weather, less sweating, dry skin, heavy/irregular periods in women, slowed heart rate.3
+- Hair loss appears many months after the thyroid disease itself has taken hold, so watch for symptoms of thyroid disease like weight gain, fatigue, puffy face, constipation, joint or muscle aches, difficulty with cold temperatures/weather, less sweating, dry skin, heavy/irregular periods, and slowed heart rate.3

 Why Does Hypothyroidism Cause Hair Loss?

 The thyroid hormones T3 and T4 are responsible for the modulation of biological processes of the hair in multiple ways.